Lines on cubic hypersurfaces over finite fields: Cubic fourfolds

-Our results say nothing about the existence of lines in smooth cubic fourfolds defined over $\F_3$ or $\F_4$.\ Our computer searches only produced fourfolds containing lines (and over $\F_3$, both cases $N_1(F(X)) \equiv 0$ or $1\pmod3$ do occur), leading us to suspect that all (smooth) cubic fourfolds defined over $\F_3$ or $\F_4$ should contain lines.
+Our results say nothing about the existence of lines in smooth cubic fourfolds defined over $\F_3$.\ Our computer searches only produced fourfolds containing lines (and both cases $N_1(F(X)) \equiv 0$ or $1\pmod3$ in the proof of Corollary~\ref{coro} do occur), leading us to suspect that all (smooth) cubic fourfolds defined over $\F_3$ should contain lines.